jim3/Multi-Step-Final-Project-FoodTracker/readme.md

 This is the final project for the course [Learn JavaScript Online](https://learnjavascript.online).
 The project is a food tracker app that allows users to track their meals and calories.The app is built in a series of steps, each step building on the previous step.
-HTML, CSS, and JavaScript are used and no frameworks.
+No frameworks used, just HTML, CSS, and JavaScript.
 Currently, as of 04.06.2023, this is the first step of the project.
-I will try and update the README as I add more steps to the project but don't hold me to it. 😅 I provided the initial boilerplate code for the project for those that are interested.
-But the rest of the code (the `index.js` file) is written by the students of the course.
+I will *try* and update the README as I add more steps to the project but...

+I included the initial boilerplate code for the project for those that are interested.
+The rest of the code (the `index.js` file) is written by the students of the course.
 I've opted to _not_ use the `fetch-wrapper.js` for better or worse, mainly because I wanted to see how everything works without it.
-And no rush on this project, it's for learning only.
+And no rush on this project, it's for learning only...

 **End Result**